01AbhiThakur/01AbhiThakur/README.md

 Career Aspirations
-🔍 Eager to apply my electronics expertise and entrepreneurial mindset to drive impactful innovations 🌍 Committed to leveraging technology for sustainable solutions and positive societal impact Connect with Me
+🔍 Eager to apply my electronics expertise and entrepreneurial mindset to drive impactful innovations 🌍 Committed to leveraging technology for sustainable solutions and positive societal impact
-📧 Feel free to reach out via abhishej20110029356@gmail.com 🔗 Connect on LinkedIn